jMacProd/Dymanic-SQL-querying/README.md

 # SQLAlchemy-challenge
 Python and SQLAlchemy were used to do basic climate analysis and data exploration of a climate database.
-Using Python for initial analysis querying last 12 months of climate data and climate station activity, a Flask API was created where the end user is able to search for information based on a specific date or date range.
+Using Python for initial analysis querying last 12 months of climate data and climate station activity, a Flask API was established with routes for the query results.
+The end user is able to search for information based on a specific date or date range.

 ## Status
 * Finalised